 So come join in on the drinks, food, and fun!

 When: Tuesday, September 16th, 6-8 pm.
-There will be an optional tour at 6pm of the National Geographic Society's original Headquarters building, Hubbard Hall, so please arrive at the library early if you want to attend the tour.
+The awards, talk by Jill Strand, and presentation portion of the program will start at 6:30.
+There will be an optional tour of the National Geographic Society's original Headquarters building, Hubbard Hall, at the end of the evening, around 7:30.

 Create your own future individually, organizationally, and in your profession!